 Sometimes the weather doesn’t cooperate.
-Sometimes you just want quality time at home.
+Sometimes you just want a screen-free afternoon at home.
 Either way, indoor play keeps kids entertained while helping them learn and grow.
-Here are age-appropriate activities you can do with things you probably already have.
+None of the ideas below need fancy toys.
+Pots, cardboard boxes, old blankets, and a few crayons cover most of them.
+Here are activities grouped by age that you can set up with things you already own.

 Why Indoor Play Matters